what386/brash/README.md

 ## Explicitly unsupported (fail-fast)

-These are currently rejected during semantic/transpile-readiness checks:
+These currently fail during transpilation/codegen:

-- map literal codegen
+- range value codegen (ranges are supported for `for ... in start..end`)
-- range value codegen (ranges are currently supported for `for ... in start..end`)
+- `bash(...)` in expression context (use as a statement)

 ## Contributing